Office of Interprofessional Education

 - Social Work

-- Aware of how personal and professional positionalities influence and impact upon their relationships with other professionals and those they serve
+- Aware of how personal and professional positionalities influence and impact upon their relationships with other professionals and those they serve;

-- Committed to person-centered interprofessional practice
+- Committed to ethical, person-centered interprofessional practice;

-- Skilled in interprofessional communication that fosters high quality, integrated service delivery
+- Skilled in interprofessional communication that fosters high quality, integrated service delivery;

-- Capable of delivering trauma-sensitive, culturally-responsive services within their practice communities
+- Capable of delivering trauma-sensitive, culturally-responsive services within their practice communities;

-- Adept in the use of self-care strategies that allow them to persist in their professions
+- Adept in the use of self-care strategies that allow them to persist in their professions;

 Interprofessional Education (IPE) Field Opportunities